RichardByrne95/CI-MS4-TuckIn/README.md

 Biases were also used in the API settings, so that the API would search within Dublin first, but it ultimately searches all counties of Ireland if not enough results are found within Dublin.

+As this is a MVP, all restaurants are presumed to deliver all over Dublin.
+In a commercial scenario, a more sophisticated system of address verification, delivery radii and geo-tracking would be used from the paid services of the Google Places API.

 ### Django Math Filters

-In order use multiplication and division in the Django templating language (without the result returning a rounded integer), [Django Math Filters](https://pypi.org/project/django-mathfilters/) was installed to allow this functionality.
+-    In order use multiplication and division in the Django templating language (without the result returning a rounded integer), [Django Math Filters](https://pypi.org/project/django-mathfilters/) was installed to allow this functionality.
 Specifically, it was required for the creation of the star ratings underneath each restaurant card in 'restaurants.html'.

 ### Custom Django Template Filters

-Custom template filters were written to aid in the creation and rendering of the star rating system for restaurants.
+-    Custom template filters were written to aid in the creation and rendering of the star rating system for restaurants.
+These can be found in 'restaurants/templatetags/restaurants_extra.py' or at [this link](https://github.com/RichardByrne95/CI-MS4-TuckIn/blob/main/restaurants/templatetags/restaurants_extra.py).

-Django's built in 'json_script' template tag was used to [prevent code injection](https://adamj.eu/tech/2020/02/18/safely-including-data-for-javascript-in-a-django-template/) via some of Django's vulnerabilities.
+-    Django's built in 'json_script' template tag was used to [prevent code injection](https://adamj.eu/tech/2020/02/18/safely-including-data-for-javascript-in-a-django-template/) via some of Django's vulnerabilities.

 ### Delivery Time Timezone Issues

-Upon starting the project, the 'TIME_ZONE' property in 'settings.py' was set to 'Europe/Dublin' to reflect the localised nature of the service.
+-    Upon starting the project, the 'TIME_ZONE' property in 'settings.py' was set to 'Europe/Dublin' to reflect the localised nature of the service.
 Each datetime object was also given the same time zone to make it an 'aware' datetime object.
 However, it was discovered upon saving an order after submission, that the 'Europe/Dublin' timezone was being interpreted as '+0025' instead of '+0100'.
 This was later found out to be caused by the datetime objects ['not working' with pytz](http://pytz.sourceforge.net/#localized-times-and-date-arithmetic) for many time zones.
 As such, the project and all datetime objects were reverted to UTC via Django's 'timezone.utc' class.

+### Other/Misc

+-   Despite contemporary style guides, HTML files were named using snake case for continuity and cohesion with the python views that call them.

+-   A note for the CodeInstitute examiner: Some restaurants may not be open depending on what time of day the examiner is grading this project.
+Time is set to UTC.

+-   After completing circa 60% of the project, I received feedback regarding my previous project stating that it would be useful to include more detail in my commit messages.
+I integrated this feedback into this project as soon as I received it by increasing the frequency at which I made commits.
+This allowed for lower-level and less-crucial functionality and changes to be documented.

+-   For customers, the user field in the CustomerProfile model was named 'customer' instead of 'user' to prevent potential confusion in the future, when admin accounts for the restaurants themselves are to be set up, allowing them to manage their menu and details.

+-   While jQuery was used for most of the JavaScript in the project, it was not used for the implementation of Google Autocomplete, in order to stick to Google's recommended practices.

+-   CSRF tokens were removed while testing to avoid conflict with Cypress not providing the CSRF tokens needed for Django's security.

+-   When changing a food's quantity in the bag, it is presumed that if the user does not continue with checkout, that they do not want to save the changes they made to any quantities in their bag.

+### Issues Encountered

+-   The 'payment_intent.succeeded' webhook from Stripe kept failing due to being unable to get anything except the payment id from the intent (an Attribute error kept occurring, Stripe support recommended removing the code causing the issue).
+As each payment intent is unique, the decision was made to simply use the payment intent to search for the order in the webhook handler.

+-   f-strings were replaced with the .format method for Stripe's webhook handlers, as 500 errors were frequently occurring when using f-strings.
+Stripe also us the .format method in their example code in the [Stripe Docs](https://stripe.com/docs/webhooks/build).

+-   While there are measure in place throughout the project to ensure the validity of the address inputted by the user, a user can still place an order with a false or disingenuous address.
+In a production website, full address verification provided by the Google Places API that is behind a paywall would be used to prevent this from happening.

 ## Testing